There are approximately 1000 species of microbe living on your skin. Many are beneficial but some are just neutral.

-Many brands pay attention to the pH of their cleansers but, because most emulsions become less stable at low pH, moisturizers are often not in the optimal range.
-We have taken great care to keep the pH consistent at 4.5 across the range.
+Many brands pay attention to the pH of their cleansers but, because most emulsions become less stable at low pH, moisturisers are often not in the optimal range.
+We have taken great care to keep the pH of all our products consistent at 4.5.

-We also use prebiotics to selectively feed beneficial skin flora.
+We also use prebiotics to selectively feed beneficial microbes.
 These include fructo-oligosaccharides and inulin.
 These are long chain sugars that opportunistic bacteria cannot use as food.
-This favours the symbiotic (good) skin flora and means that your skin does not have to activate an immune response to protect itself from invading bacteria and fungi.
+This favours the symbiotic (good) microbes and means that your skin does not have to spend as much energy defending against invading bacteria and fungi.

 This new understanding of the microbial ecosystem on skin will shape skincare in the future and we’ll be following the new research closely.